wilburc/wilburc.github.io/_portfolio/ankishare.md

   2. Makes a vast wealth of resources available
 - The **User’s environment** is a combination of iPad and laptop — decks have to be imported via the desktop app, so we will be building a web-application.
 - **Anki Decks** are numerous and diverse in both content and format
-- **UCI School of Medicine** has a set curriculum — all students of any given year take the same classes

 ## Design